Are you wondering how to present the business strategy in a pitch deck?

 When creating a pitch deck, there is a real problem of translation.
 How do you translate your extensive business strategy into a pitch that will last for just a few minutes?

 Some business strategies are more complex than others, but all of them if properly formulated, will have detailed market research, projections, milestones, and procedures carefully mapped out.
 Your job to create a compelling pitch deck is to simplify this complexity in such a way that it will fit on 10 – 20 presentation slides.
+If you are in this regard wondering how to create a pitch deck you may find interesting the video below where I cover this in detail.

 Complexity Vs Efficacy